Our impact so far

 one shawl - one girl - one therapy

-Protsahan: our pilot project with adolescent girls who have undergone either physical and/or sexual abuse take part in the Arts and Music Therapy workshops, which helps in healing the trauma easing life back into reality.
-We also support their after-school centre for girls to come feel safe, study and mingle among their peers schooling eventually leading to a brighter future self-sustaining out of poverty.
+Protsahan India foundation: our pilot project with adolescent girls who have undergone challenging traumatic situations take part in the Arts and Music Therapy workshops, which helps by healing the trauma and easing life back into reality.
+We also support their after-school centre for girls to feel safe, study and mingle among their peers schooling eventually leading to a brighter future self-sustaining out of poverty.

 During the 90 days and 650 hours of art based interventions, 450 children and 200 parents and teachers were impacted.
 Thanks to this partnership, these art based workshops have left a lasting impression on each participant.

 The sudden increase in demand for fine cashmere shawls since the 90’s has given rise to many counterfeits and blends making it almost impossible to distinguish between the actual and fake.
-Plus in spite of the demand, very little has trickled down to the nomads and artisans who are the back bone of this industry.
+And unfortunately, despite the demand, very little has trickled down to the nomads and artisans who are the back bone of this industry.

-pink maharani envisions to offer the finest and most exquisite 100% handwoven cashmere shawls that are ethically produced.
+pink maharani envisions to offer the finest and most exquisite 100% handwoven cashmere shawls, that are ethically produced.
 We care for the goats dearly and empower the artisans to make sustainable livelihoods.
-Our mission is also to educate the consumers of the painstaking work and love that goes into making pink maharani products.
+Our mission is also to educate our consumers of the painstaking work and love that goes into making pink maharani products.

-pink maharani is the house of the finest handwoven cashmere which closely works with the artisans and small families to completely handmake its product.
+pink maharani is the house of the finest handwoven cashmere who works closely with both artisans and small families to completely produce the shawls by hand.
 In order to further our commitment and impact, we also directly adopt and sponsor two children projects in India.